Model

 feature_statistics_pd.DataFrame

-Table of statistics Cubist generated for each input attribute.
+Table of statistics generated for each input attribute.

 Added in version 1.0.0.